-These are some notes from the Monday workshop a couple of weeks ago.
+These are some notes from one of our Monday classes a couple of weeks ago.

 Spontaneity pops up as one of the themes in impro with everything we do, but it’s good to do a workshop solely on it every now and again too.